-- a) an employee may accept the reduction in hours; - an employee may accept the layoff or reduction in hours and be placed on the casual call in list and be placed on the recall list; - c) be placed on the recall list; - d) bump a junior employee provided the employee possesses the qualifications, skill and ability to perform the job of the less senior employee.
-The Employer shall supply to the Employee and the Union a list of all employees that may be bumped by the Employee.
-Bumping rights must be exercised by providing written notice to the Employer as soon as possible but no later than 48 hours after receiving notification of layoff. - 18.04 Notice of lay-off shall not apply to probationary employees or where the Employer can establish that the lay-off results from an act of God, fire or flood. - 18.05 Laid off regular post probation employees shall retain their seniority and perquisites accumulated up to the time of lay-off, for a period of one (1) year and shall be recalled, if the employee possesses the qualifications, skills and ability to do the vacant job, on the basis of last off first on.
+- a) an employee may accept the reduction in hours; - b) an employee may accept the layoff or reduction in hours and be placed on the casual call in list and be placed on the recall list: - c) be placed on the recall list; - d) bump a junior employee provided the employee possesses the qualifications, skill and ability to perform the job of the less senior employee.
+The Employer shall supply to the employee and the Union a list of all employees that may be bumped by the employee.
+Bumping rights must be exercised by providing written notice to the Employer as soon as possible but no later than 48 hours after receiving notification of layoff.

+- 18.04 Notice of lay-off shall not apply to probationary employees or where the Employer can establish that the lay-off results from an act of God, fire or flood. - 18.05 Laid off regular post probation employees shall retain their seniority and perquisites accumulated up to the time of lay-off, for a period of one (1) year and shall be recalled, if the employee possesses the qualifications, skills and ability to do the vacant job, on the basis of last off first on.
 Laid off employees failing to report for work of an ongoing nature within five (5) days of the date of receipt of notification by registered mail to the employee's last known address shall be considered to have abandoned their right to re-employment.
-Employees required to give two (2) weeks'

-notice to another Employer shall be deemed to be in compliance with the five (5) day provision.
-However, such employees shall notify the Employer of their intentions to return to work within five (5) days of notification.

-- 18.06 Where a notice of displacement or lay-off actually results in a lay-off, prior to the lay-off becoming effective, two (2) copies of such notice shall be sent to the local union designate. - 18.07 An employee who has been laid off and wishes to be recalled must ensure that the Employer has a current telephone number and address for purposes of recall.
+Employees required to give two (2) weeks' notice to another Employer shall be deemed to be in compliance with the five (5) day provision.
+However, such employees shall notify the Employer of their intentions to return to work within five (5) days of notification. - 18.06 Where a notice of displacement or lay-off actually results in a lay-off, prior to the lay-off becoming effective, two (2) copies of such notice shall be sent to the local union designate. - 18.07 An employee who has been laid off and wishes to be recalled must ensure that the Employer has a current telephone number and address for purposes of recall.
 The Employer's only obligation on recall is to contact the employee at the last known address.
 Therefore, failure to provide correct, current information could jeopardize the employee's right to recall.

-ARTICLE 19 - PAID/SICK LEAVE
+ARTICLE 19 - PAID / SICK LEAVE

-- 19.01 On January 1st of each calendar year, a regular full-time employee who has successfully completed probation shall receive an credit of 45 hours of paid leave. - 19.02 Paid sick/leave credits will accrue up to a maximum of 80 hours per year.
-When an employee has more than 80 hours of unused paid/sick leave credits, the number of hours in excess of 80 shall be paid to current employees on December 31 of each calendar year.
-The pay out of the unused credits to for shall be made by January 31st of the following year. - 19.03 Paid/sick leave credits may be used by an employee to be absent from work without loss of pay in the event of illness or disability, medical/dental appointments and special leave. - 19.04 After an employee has completed the probationary period, the employee shall be granted a pro-rated amount of credit for paid leave from their date of acquiring permanent status.
+- 19.01 On January 1st of each calendar year, a regular full-time employee who has successfully completed probation shall receive a paid leave credit equivalent to (45) hours of paid leave.
+On January 1, 2024, such employees shall receive 52.5 hours. - 19.02 Paid leave credits will accumulate to a maximum of 120 hours.
+Where an employee has unused paid leave credits in excess of 120 hours, the amount of hours in excess of 120 shall be paid out to current employees on December 31st of each calendar year.
+The pay out of the unused credits to for shall be made by January 31st of the following year.

+- 19.03 Paid leave credits may be used by an employee to be absent from work without loss of pay in the event of illness or disability, medical/dental appointments and special leave. - 19.04 After an employee has completed the probationary period, the employee shall be granted a pro-rated amount of credit for paid leave from their date of acquiring permanent status.
 However, the paid leave credits shall not be applied retroactively to their hire date.